 I’ve been on both ends—having been cut and had-to-cut.
 Both sucked.

 Yet those times I was cut helped form my coaching philosophy.
 Not good memories—but important ones.

 - Article: Helping Coaches Make Cuts – David Hoch

-As I thought about all of this, I flashed back to all the different ways I’ve been rejected — cut from teams, didn’t get the job, membership ended.
-There were a pile of them.
-A few of the rejections were dignified, most were not.
-Here’s a brief rejection-summary:
+As I thought about all of this, I flashed back to all the different ways I’ve been cut.
+Cut from teams, didn’t get the job, membership ended.
+There’s a pile of them.

 B) A Proxy Cut

 There’s a knock on dorm-door, a team captain is standing there.

 “Yeah…listen…I’ve got some bad news.
 Coach told me to tell you that you did not make the team.

 Why did this happen this way?
 I don’t know.